django-cms/django-cms/docs/how_to/toolbar.rst

         self.toolbar.find_items(item_type=LinkItem)

-will find all ``LinkItem``\s in the toolbar (but not for example in the menus in the toolbar - it does not search *other* items in the toolbar for items of their own).
+will find all ``LinkItem``\s in the toolbar (but not for example in the menus in the toolbar - it doesn't search *other* items in the toolbar for items of their own).

 :meth:`~cms.toolbar.items.ToolbarAPIMixin.find_items` returns a list of :class:`~cms.toolbar.items.ItemSearchResult` objects;